badgeekluck/filament-cards/README.md

 }
 ```

-## Collapse Groups
+### Collapse Groups

 By default, all groups on the card's page are expanded when you open the page.
 However, you can specify which groups should be collapsed initially.
-To do this, use the `collapsedGroups` property on the card's page instance and pass an array of group names to be collapsed.
+To do this, use the `$collapsedGroups` property on the card's page instance and pass an array of group names to be collapsed.

 ```php
 use Kanuni\FilamentCards\Filament\Page\CardsPage;